 Did Mother Nature take your car for a ride?

 If you’ve discovered that your vehicle didn’t weather a storm very well, it’s time to file an insurance claim and repair the damage.
-With Hurricane Dorian looming and hurricane season in full swing, you may be wondering what car insurance coverage you need to cover damage to your vehicle from severe storms.
+With Hurricane Season still upon us, you may be wondering what car insurance coverage you need to cover damage to your vehicle from severe storms.

 The Big Question: Does Car Insurance Cover Storm Damage?